tannineo/cs7ns1-scalable-project/README.md

      - data load
      - number of message sent
      - power comsumption
-     - other routing tracks???
+     - other routing tracks on the package
-10. is the sensor down (power)?????
+10. is the sensor down (power):
+    - send notifications

 besides the lifecycle, the sensor will ALWAYS listen to the message, so the the sensor parallel the data receiving process